How Much Can You Afford to Spend in Retirement?

 A more simplistic retirement planning method includes multiplying your annual spending needs by 25 to help you estimate the total amount of money you need to save for retirement.

-For example, let’s assume you’ve determined that you’ll need $75,000/year in retirement.
+For example, let’s assume you’ve used a retirement expenditure calculator to determine that you’ll need $75,000/year in retirement.
 Taking into consideration your other sources of income that we can count on, Social Security, pensions, or a part-time job to cover $25,000 of this amount.
 This means you must cover the remaining $50,000 from your investments.

 According to the 25x Rule, you would need to save at least $1.25 million to safely retire and be able to withdraw $50,000 of income in your first year of retirement.